SAP-samples/btp-cap-genai-rag/README.md

-# GenAI Mail Insights - Develop a CAP-based (multitenant) application using GenAI and RAG on SAP BTP
+# GenAI Mail Insights - Develop a CAP-based application using GenAI and RAG on SAP BTP

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-cap-genai-rag)](https://api.reuse.software/info/github.com/SAP-samples/btp-cap-genai-rag)

 Welcome to our dedicated GitHub repository, designed to provide valuable support to developers, partners and customers aiming to create advanced **GenAI** solutions on **SAP Business Technology Platform (SAP BTP)** following the **Reference Architecture**.
 Inside, you'll find a carefully crafted example that follows SAP BTP's respected Golden Path development approach.
-We've covered both **single-tenant and multitenant (Software as a Service, SaaS) versions** to suit different needs.
-Discover how to smoothly integrate different **Large Language Models (LLMs)** via SAP AI Core (**generative AI hub**), make the most of LangChain in CAP and use advanced techniques like output parsing according a custom schema or **Retrieval Augmented Generation (RAG)** through embeddings and **SAP HANA Cloud's Vector Engine** to achieve even higher value for your use case.
-Notably, our repository supports two runtimes, Cloud Foundry and Kyma, offering flexibility in your journey to harness GenAI on SAP BTP.
+Discover how to smoothly integrate different **Foundation Models** and **Large Language Models (LLMs)** via **Generative AI Hub** by SAP AI Core, make the most of LangChain in CAP and use advanced techniques like output parsing according a custom schema or **Retrieval Augmented Generation (RAG)** through embeddings and **SAP HANA Cloud's Vector Engine** to achieve even higher value for your use case.

-We encourage you to check out our accompanying Discovery Center Mission [Develop a CAP-based (multitenant) application using GenAI and RAG](https://discovery-center.cloud.sap/missiondetail/4371/) along with the corresponding reference architecture guidance for [Retrieval Augmented Generation with GenAI on SAP BTP](https://discovery-center.cloud.sap/refArchDetail/ref-arch-open-ai).
+We encourage you to check out our accompanying Discovery Center Mission [Develop a CAP-based application using GenAI and RAG](https://discovery-center.cloud.sap/missiondetail/4371/) along with the corresponding reference architecture guidance for [Retrieval Augmented Generation with GenAI on SAP BTP](https://discovery-center.cloud.sap/refArchDetail/ref-arch-open-ai).
 To learn more about Generative AI at SAP, we highly recommend to visit [this openSAP course](https://open.sap.com/courses/genai1).

 **Basic Sample**:
 For a more lightweight, basic backend-only sample of this Reference Architecture including _CAP_, _generative AI hub_ and _SAP HANA Cloud's Vector Engine_, please check out the separate branch specifically dedicated to the basic boilerplate sample: [cap-genaihub-vectorengine-sample](https://github.com/SAP-samples/btp-cap-genai-rag/tree/cap-genaihub-vectorengine-sample).